StarpTech/apollo-datasource-http/README.md

 - HTTP 1 Keep-alive agents for socket reuse.
 - HTTP-2 support (requires Node.js 15.10.0 or newer)
 - HTTP Client [got](https://github.com/sindresorhus/got) is shipped with RFC 7234 compliant HTTP caching
-- LRU Cache with ttl to memoize GET responses of the same graphql request
+- LRU Cache with ttl to memoize GET requests of the same graphql request (cache key is the full url but can be overwitten)
 - Support for [Apollo Cache Storage backend](https://www.apollographql.com/docs/apollo-server/data/data-sources/#using-memcachedredis-as-a-cache-storage-backend) with individual ttl per request

 ## Documentation